 What’s Oklahoma National History Day?

-Each year thousands of Oklahoma students, encouraged by teachers statewide, participate in the OkNHD program.
-Oklahoma National History Day (OkNHD) is part of National History Day and is a highly regarded academic program for 6th through 12th grade students.
-Each year more than 500,000 students across the country participate!
+Each year thousands of Oklahoma students, encouraged by teachers statewide, participate in the Oklahoma National History Day (OkNHD) program.
+OkNHD is part of National History Day and is a highly regarded academic program for 6th through 12th grade students.
+More than 500,000 students across the country participate every year!

 Students choose historical topics related to a theme and conduct extensive primary and secondary research through libraries, archives, museums, and historic sites.
 After analyzing and interpreting their sources students draw conclusions about their topics' significance in history before presenting their work in original papers, exhibits, performances, websites, and documentaries.
 The student projects are entered into competitions in the spring at regional, state, and national contests where they are evaluated by professional historians and educators.
 Each May students from across Oklahoma compete in the state finals.
 The program culminates in the Kenneth E. Behring National Contest each June held at the University of Maryland at College Park.

 In addition to discovering the exciting world of the past, OkNHD also helps students develop the following attributes that are critical for future success: